jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 order: 1
 ---
 ### Version 0.4.1 (Stable) - TBA
+- New Feature: Implemented the spatial join
+- Bugfix: Don't include non overlapping tuple versions in the bounding box query

 ### Version 0.4.0 (Stable) - 21.01.2018
 - New Feature: Size in byte and tuples are stored in Zookeeper